-US drone strikes killed thousands of civilians: Report | DW | 19.12.2021
+US drone strikes killed thousands of civilians: report | DW | 19.12.2021

 According to the New York Times, fewer than a dozen condolence payments were made to victims and their families.

-In August, a New York Times investigation found that a Kabul air strike had killed 10 members of a family.
-US officials had claimed had destroyed a vehicle that contained bombs, a claim that was later retracted.
+In August, a New York Times investigation found that a Kabul airstrike had killed 10 members of a family.
+US officials said it had destroyed a vehicle that contained bombs, a claim that was later retracted.

 The US air campaign took shape during the government of President Barack Obama, born out of public opposition to ground wars in Iraq and Afghanistan where thousands of American soldiers died.
 The US scaled back its ground presence and replaced it with an increased use of drone strikes.
 This campaign further intensified under President Donald Trump.